China Sourcing Agents

 China 470–510 MHz (CN470).
 SRRC (State Radio Regulation Committee) approval required.
 Not interoperable with EU868 or US915 networks.
 If you are designing a product for multiple markets, specify a dual-band or wideband module that covers both 868 and 915 MHz bands — several SX1262-based modules support 150–960 MHz with hardware filtering.

 Never assume a CE/RED certified 868 MHz module can be sold in the US as-is, or vice versa.
-Confirm the specific FCC or CE test report for the exact module variant you are ordering.
+Confirm the specific FCC or CE test report for the exact module variant you are ordering — this is covered in our guide to CE and FCC certification for Chinese electronics.

 LoRa (the physical layer modulation) and LoRaWAN (the MAC layer network protocol) are separate.
-When sourcing modules:
+When sourcing modules from a China manufacturer:

 Module with integrated MCU + LoRaWAN stack.
-Modules like the Ebyte E22, RAK4630 (nRF52840 + SX1262), or HELTEC HT-M01 combine the SX1262 with a host MCU and pre-flashed LoRaWAN stack.
+Modules like the Ebyte E22, RAK4630 (which pairs an nRF52840 BLE module with the SX1262), or HELTEC HT-M01 combine the SX1262 with a host MCU and pre-flashed LoRaWAN stack.
 AT command interface available.
-Faster to integrate, but less flexible for custom MAC layer behavior.
+Faster to integrate for LPWAN gateways and IoT networks, but less flexible for custom MAC layer behavior.

 Pre-certified module with stack.
 Murata CMWX1ZZABZ (STM32L082 + SX1276), RAK Wireless RAK3172, and similar modules come with both radio and LoRaWAN certification.
 These simplify end-product regulatory approval but cost 30–60% more per unit.

-A LoRa end node must be validated against the gateway hardware used in your target deployment:
+A LoRa end node must be validated against the gateway hardware used in your target deployment to ensure optimal connectivity:

 • For The Things Network (TTN) / The Things Industries: test join procedure (OTAA) with a real TTN gateway, verify uplink/downlink at the intended spreading factor

-• For private LoRaWAN networks: test against the specific network server (ChirpStack, Actility, Kerlink) your customer uses — ADR (Adaptive Data Rate) behavior varies by server implementation
+• For private LoRaWAN networks: test against the specific network server (ChirpStack, Actility, Kerlink) your customer uses — ADR (Adaptive Data Rate) behavior varies by server implementation.
+This level of integration testing is common in industrial IoT hardware sourcing.

 • Class A, B, and C timing windows: confirm the module firmware correctly implements the 1-second (RX1) and 2-second (RX2) receive windows per LoRaWAN 1.0.3/1.1 spec